Programmable Media

 You'll do most of your Cloudinary work as a developer directly in your favorite IDE.
 But there are some things that can only be done and/or might sometimes be easier/faster to do in the Cloudinary Console UI.

-To get started, the most important areas of the Console to become familiar with are the credentials section of the Dashboard page, the Media Explorer, and the Settings.
+To get started, the most important areas of the Console to become familiar with are the API Keys page of the Cloudinary Console Settings for obtaining credentials, the Media Explorer, and the Settings.

 For details on other areas of the Console, see Cloudinary Console.